TJVering/EDUGraphAPI/README.md

    ![](Images/aad-configure-app-03.png)

-13. Copy the client id and save it.
+13. Copy aside the Client ID and the key value.

    ![](Images/aad-configure-app-04.png)

-	>**Note:** The client id is used in a subsequent step.

 **Deploy the Azure Components**